History of the exploration of the Crimean peninsula. Ancient history and diverse culture of Crimea

 The Ottomans built the majestic Or-Kapu fortress on Perekop.

-Over time, the Tatars and Turks left their nomadic life and switched to a new form of farming - agriculture.
-The Crimean Tatars - as they will be called a little later - were engaged in gardening, viticulture and tobacco growing.
-The inhabitants of the steppe strip bred domestic animals (sheep and horses), were engaged in leather business.
+Over time, the Tatars and Turks left nomadic life and moved on to a new form of farming - agriculture.
+The Crimean Tatars - as they would be called a little later - were engaged in gardening, viticulture and tobacco growing.
+Residents of the steppe strip raised domestic animals (sheep and horses) and were engaged in tanning.

 The Genoese cafe became the center of trade and economy, and then the Ottoman one.

-The next stage of history begins with the defeat of Belogorsk by the Cossack army in 1628 and the capture of the Turkish fortress of Azov ten years later.
+The next stage of history begins with the defeat of Belogorsk by the Cossack army in 1628 and the capture ten years later of the Turkish fortress of Azov.

-In the spring of 1783, the history of the Crimea takes a new turn - Catherine II issues a decree on the annexation of the peninsula to Russia.
-From that moment on, it becomes a resting place for the Russian aristocracy.
-Important ranks of the state spent their holidays here: Vorontsov, Yusupov, Potemkin and others.
+In the spring of 1783, the history of Crimea takes a new turn - Catherine II issues a decree on the annexation of the peninsula to Russia.
+From this moment on, it becomes a vacation spot for the Russian aristocracy.
+Important officials of the state spent their holidays here: Vorontsov, Yusupov, Potemkin and others.

 Thanks to them, we now enjoy magnificent palaces built especially for them: